HL7/fhir-resp-net-ig/input/pagecontent/spec.md

 ##### Subscription Requirements

+The requirements in this sub-section are only applicable if the Data Submitter is not packaged, as part of the Data Source.

-* The Data Submitter **SHALL** create Subscriptions for the encounter-end Subscription Topic.
+* The Data Submitter **SHALL** be capable of creating Subscriptions for the [encounter-close and encounter-start trigger events]({{site.data.fhir.ver.uspublichealthprofileslibraryIg}}/us-ph-valueset-triggerdefinition-namedevent.html

 * The Data Submitter **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to receive notifications from the Data Source.

 ##### Subscription Notification API

-* The Data Submitter **SHALL** support a POST API <BSA Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the Data Source.
+* The Data Submitter **SHALL** support a POST API <Data Submitter Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the Data Source.